duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 - creation and termination
 - scheduling and dispatching
 - switching
-- synchronizationand support for interprocess communication
+- synchronization and support for interprocess communication
-- mangaement of PCBs
+- management of PCBs

 we're going to be looking at a lot of these.